Panda London Hybrid Bamboo mattress Pro review: a soft and firm luxury experience

 Panda London is a relatively new name in the mattress world and there’s good reason behind its cute name.
 The most obvious one is that its mattresses use bamboo, both in the foam and as a fabric to top the mattress.
 Now bamboo might not be the first fabric that comes to mind when thinking of soft, luxury finishes for the best mattresses but as it turns out, it’s rather good.
 It’s also very eco-friendly, which is something that Panda London is all about.

 The firm offers a range of products on its website, from mattress toppers, duvets and pillows to bedding, towels and rugs – all incorporating bamboo fabric.
-There’s just one mattress on offer here: the Hybrid Bamboo, but it comes in a wide range of sizes.
+There’s two mattresses on offer here: the Hybrid Bamboo and the Hybrid Bamboo mattress Pro, that come in a wide range of sizes.
 You can have it in five UK sizes, from single to super king, as well as European sizes (which are slightly longer) and even Emperor (which is the same size as a US super king).

 Panda London’s eco-friendly luxury doesn’t come cheap but the prices are still comparable with higher-end models that make it a viable option for those who are sustainability conscious.
 I’ve spent the last month testing out the mattress to see how it compares to other hybrid models and if it’s worth the investment.